JudyNyibule/triangle/README.md

 ----
 # Setup Instructions and Installation

-Download/Clone the project from GitHub
+* Download/Clone the project from GitHub
-[Preferred]: Install Atom editor to edit the code.
+* [Preferred]: Install Atom editor to edit the code.
-Link atom to your online GitHub profile to push and commit code.
+* Link atom to your online GitHub profile to push and commit code.
-Web Browser: Chrome
+* Web Browser: Chrome

 # License and Copyright

-The Triangle Tracker is licensed under the terms of the MIT Open Source license and is available for free.
+The Triangle Tracker is licensed under the terms of the MIT license and is available for free.